cylc/cylc-doc/src/user-guide/running-workflows/task-job-states.rst

 .. note::

    A task that is waiting on a retry will already have one or more failed jobs associated with it.

+..
+[1] These are ready to run as far as their task dependencies are concerned.